x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/enable-um-ip-gateway.md

 2. On the **Warning** page, click **Yes**.

-### Use the Shell to enable a UM IP gateway
+### Use Exchange Online PowerShell to enable a UM IP gateway

 This example enables a UM IP gateway named `MyUMIPGateway`.

 ```
 Enable-UMIPGateway -Identity MyUMIPGateway